The sedona landscape in the winter with beautiful clouds and snow-capped landscape

 But after you’ve spent your summer stuck in an hour’s worth of traffic every time you want to go five miles, winter “crowds” feel like a dream.

-This incredible hike is pretty much just a rock scramble to the top, and a crab walk down.
+This short but difficult hike is one of Sedona’s best.
+It’s pretty much just a rock scramble to the top, and a crab walk down.
 Totally worth it though!
+Get here as early as possible to snag one of the few coveted parking spots.

 Alternative Route: To keep the good times rolling (and for a better chance at a parking spot), start at the Baldwin Trailhead for a scenic creekside addition to the main Cathedral Rock trail.